ajsmith607/memills/content/family-of-edward-hallock-mills/brookton/good-templars.md

 <figcaption>
 </figure>

 Subordinate lodges also had the title of Lodge Deputy which was an annual position position appointed by the W.C.T. with input from other Lodge members.
 Although Chase's *Digest* references this position in many of its documented decisions, I cannot seem to find an actual description of the duties of this position in the lodge constitutions.
-Other guides and commentaries more explicitly describes it.
+Other guides and commentaries more explicitly describe it.
 [TODO: add lodge deputy description, responsibilities, contrast with "Deputy Marshall"]

 High Bridge Lodge also had two standing committees: the finance and sick committees.
 [TODO: add prescribed standing committees, responsibilities of sick committee.]